 1987(7th of Tevet, 5748): Forty-eight year old lyricist Edward “Ed” Kleban best known his Tony Award winning work on “A Chorus Line” passed away today.

 1989(30th of Cheshvan, 5750): Rosh Chodesh Tevet; Sixth Day of Chanukah

 1989(30th of Cheshvan, 5750): Ninety eight year old Solomon Birnbaum, the oldest son of Nathan Birnbaum, who was a noted “Yiddish linguist and Hebrew paleographer” passed away today.

 1989: An Israeli widely regarded as Gen. Manuel Antonio Noriega's closest associate has been seized by United States troops in Panama, a senior American Embassy official said today.
 The prisoner, Mike Harari, 62 years old, who formerly was an Israeli intelligence official, played an important advisory role in developing Panama's armed forces.
+He is known to have recruited and trained the general's personal security detail, which at one time included former Israel soldiers as well as Cuban military advisers.
 (As reported by David E. Pitt)

 1989: An Israeli Government official said today that Mike Harari was ''absolutely not connected in any way to the Government, and his activities in Panama have no connection to any official Israeli organization or body.''